 Our artisans start by moulding a mixture of pigments, cement and marble powder.
 They work on each pattern with a brass divider, like a stencil, applying each colour by hand.
 Our cement tiles hold a large concentration of marble powder (50%) that gives density and depth to their colours.

 The wearing course (first layer) is 4 to 5 mm thick, it represents the coloured pattern.
-The next part is a structural layer, serving as a support to the tile and is made of cement, sand and granite.
-Once full, the mould goes under a press and is then unmoulded.
+The next part is a structural layer, serving as a support to the encaustic tile and is made of cement, sand and granite.
+Once full, the mould goes under a press and is then un-moulded.
 24 hours later, the tiles are immersed into a water bath for a few hours that will allow the final solidification.
-The tiles will then need to dry for several weeks depending on humidity and the season before being boxed and sent out for delivery.
+Cement tiles will then need to dry for several weeks depending on humidity and the season before being boxed and sent out for delivery.
 The drying time is the step from which the colours will settle.

 This making process explains the necessary lead time after ordering.
 That said, your patience will be rewarded by getting an exceptional quality product with subtle shade variations.
 A renowned and tested quality, insuring you a material longevity over few generations.

 Cement tiles and regulations